codefresh-io/docs.codefresh.io/_docs/runtime/git-sources.md

 >Make sure you are in the List View to create Git Sources.

 1. In the Codefresh UI, go to the [Runtimes](https://g.codefresh.io/2.0/account-settings/runtimes**){:target="\_blank"} page.
-1. In the List View, select the runtime for which to add a Git Source, and select **Create Git Sources**.
+1. In the List View, select the runtime for which to add a Git Source, and then select the **Git Sources** tab.
-1. In the Create Git Source panel, define the definitions for the Git Source:
+1. Select **Create Git Sources**, and in the Create Git Source panel, define the definitions for the Git Source:

      {% include
 	image.html